opensource-compliance-gh/plus-messenger-gpl/README.md

 | Newest source ever published | **4.2.1.1** | 2017-09-13 |
 | Currently shipping on Google Play | **12.10.1.0** | 2026-08-29 |

-Eight major versions.
-Nine years.
-Section 3 requires *corresponding* source, and there is none for anything released since 2017.
+That is eight major versions across nine years, and section 3 requires source corresponding to the binary being distributed.
+There is none for anything released since 2017.

 ### What this establishes

 No corresponding source has been published for any release in nine years.
 Nothing more yet: at this stage, a solo developer with a stale repository is still a plausible reading.

 It survives about another ten minutes.
+[Chapter 4](#chapter-4-finding-2-the-changelog-says-the-source-is-being-updated) is what breaks it, and the strongest counter-argument available here, that the published source may correspond to an archived 2017 build, is tested in [Chapter 11](#chapter-11-testing-the-defences).

 ---